Einsiedlerhaus: History

 With the consecration of the Capuchin monastery in 1610, the building was given by the Einsiedeln abbott Augustin Hofmann to the Capuchin monastery.
-Since 1660 or 1669 the Capuchin monks were allowed to use the building as a wool mill, from March 1670 to summer 1693 as a walk-mill that produced 16 quintals wool a year.
+Since 1660 or 1669 the Capuchin friars were allowed to use the building as a wool mill, from March 1670 to summer 1693 as a walk-mill that produced 16 quintals wool a year.
 In 1718 the operation as mill went over to the town of Rapperswil, which the products exported to Southern Germany.
 In 1895 the weaving was mechanized and in 1914 electrified.
-As the Capuchin monk Christian Endres, the last woolen cloth weaver in the Rapperswil monastery, died in 1971, the monastic tradition extinct after exactly 300 years.
-The adjoint garden was used by the Capuchin monks as an orchard until 1972, when the garden went over to the city of Rapperswil.
+As the Capuchin friar Christian Endres, the last woolen cloth weaver in the Rapperswil monastery, died in 1971, the monastic tradition extinct after exactly 300 years.
+The adjoint garden was used by the Capuchins as an orchard until 1972, when the garden went over to the city of Rapperswil.

 In compensation, an agreement dated 6 February 1975 between the Einsiedeln Abbey (owner), the city of Rapperswil (leaser) and the Capuchin monastery (former leaser), certifies that Rapperswil solemnly replaces the Capuchin's fruit loss in natura – every autumn a fruit farmer from neighbouring the Feldbach village delivers 50 kg apples, with the consent of the Benedictine monastery Einsiedeln as owner of the building, for which the Capuchins have to deliver a symbolic annual loan of one Swiss Franc.
 Since 2012 the building houses a youth music school; a contract was concluded between Rapperswil, the Einsiedeln abbey and the association proMusicante to lease the building for 25 years.